Bootstrapping a fresh Linux install with Ansible

 Information

-This is not a comprehensive tutorial for Ansible, but simple a terse quick guide of my personal use case for Ansible in my home lab.
-For a deeper dive, I strongly suggest Learn Linux TV series of Ansible tutorials which is how I first learned to use it myself.
+This is not a comprehensive tutorial for Ansible, but simply a terse quick guide of my personal use case for Ansible in my home lab.
+For a deeper dive on Ansible, I strongly suggest Learn Linux TV series of Ansible tutorials which is how I first learned to use it myself.

 Install Ansible